ydprtm/pc_control_tutorials/boost_asio_serial_tutorial/README.md

 The problem is, how can an embedded system communicate with a PC?
 Fortunately, there are a number of tools, e.g. [PuTTY](https://www.putty.org/), and software framework and libraries, e.g. [Qt](https://www.qt.io/) and [Boost](https://www.boost.org/), which have been developed to facilitate this.
 PuTTY allows users to connect to a desired serial port and read and write raw data, e.g. a string.
 Qt provides its serial port module and Boost provides the Asio library, which both allow for communicating with a physical or virtual COM port.

 In this tutorial, I will show you how to use Boost's Asio library to communicate over a serial port using the RS-232 protocol.
 Sample 1 shows how to synchronously read and write to a serial port; Sample 2 shows how to asynchronously read and write to a serial port; and Sample 3 shows how asynchronously read and write to a serial port using a class structure.
-The remainder of this tutorial is structured as follws: Section 2 describes the tutorial's requirements; Section 3 describes how to build the tutorial's samples; Section 4 presents and describes Sample 1's source code; Section 5 presents an activity for you to complete; Section 6 presents and describes Sample 2's source code; Section 7 presents an activity for your to complete; Section 8 presents and describes Sample 3's source code; Section 9 presents an activity for you to complete; and Section 10 concludes the tutorial.
+The remainder of this tutorial is structured as follows: Section 2 describes the tutorial's requirements; Section 3 describes how to build the tutorial's samples; Section 4 presents and describes Sample 1's source code; Section 5 presents an activity for you to complete; Section 6 presents and describes Sample 2's source code; Section 7 presents an activity for you to complete; Section 8 presents and describes Sample 3's source code; Section 9 presents an activity for you to complete; and Section 10 concludes the tutorial.

 ## Section 2: Requirements